d-bl/GroundForge-help/docs/Nets/index.md

 Investigating the theory after taking a plunge with experiments caused a surprise: flipping on diagonal nets works as the buttons suggest.
 On horizontal nets, a flipped stitch should be applied on a row with another working direction.
-The details are explained on the [flip](https://d-bl.github.io/GroundForge-help/clips/flip#symmetry). page.
+The details are explained on the [flip](https://d-bl.github.io/GroundForge-help/clips/flip#symmetry) page.

-Tweak patterns
+Customize patterns
 --------------

-The diagram links lead to pages where you can tweak the results.
+The diagram links lead to pages where you can customize the results.
 The linked page starts with a button that can reveal help links.

 First steps:
 * Apply colour to the threads to reveal how they flow through the net.
 * Adjust the number of accumulated twists.
 * Adjust the number of twists for pairs entering and leaving the foot side.
+* Play with the cloth stitch in the center of diagonal repeats.

-The tweaking page (called stitches in the page address and _stitches and threads_ in the subtitle) has a similar gallery of stitches (and an input box with flip buttons) as the nets page.
+The customize page (called stitches in the page address and _stitches and threads_ in the subtitle) has a similar gallery of stitches (and an input box with flip buttons) as the nets page.
 The difference is a [color code](color-rules) that supports unorthodox stitches.
 The pair diagram next to the thread diagrams uses the same color code.